garrandall/popular-music-data/tracks/who-dat-jt-money-sole.md

 Don't know, your name
 It still, remains
 That you, would say
-You f**ked Sole'
+You fucked Sole'
 Everytime they turn a back, burn tracks
 Niggas wanna say they've earned stacks
 Dick be jack, picture that
-Say my name I'm the one, who the f**k is dat?
+Say my name I'm the one, who the fuck is dat?
 Why?

 Aiy-ya-ya-ya-ya-ya-ya (Aiy-ya-ya)